 The Overrated “Help The Poor” Tagline

 Take Senator Manny Pacquaio, for example.
 With a simpleton “Help the poor” tagline and a tendency to religious extremism, he has been winging his so-called exposé on corruption but came up short.
-His intention is too evident to many – to get more people to rally behind him for the upcoming election.
+His intention is too evident to get more people to rally behind him for the upcoming election.
 Now, he is running for the highest office in the Philippines in the upcoming national election.

 Time To Rip What They Sow